UrosHCS/nest-starter/README.md

 - Database migrations (TypeORM sync feature),
 - Entity (model) factories, used mainly for testing purposes,
 - Custom seeding feature,
-- REPL that has the application context ready for use (ard),
+- REPL that has the application context ready for use,
 - Local and google authentication,
 - Basic pagination functionality,
 - Separate database setup for dev/prod and tests,